shivam-sachit/accuknox-assessment/README.md

 # accuknox-assessment

-Use this command to build and run the app via Docker:
+Use this command in the root directory (where docker-compose.yml is) to build and run the app via Docker:

 ```
 docker compose up -d